 We are committed to creating an environment where all of our guests and employees can feel comfortable during their time with Sierra South Mountain Sports this summer.
 Additional protocols and procedures have been added to several parts of our operation, while many others were already in practice.
 Here is what you can expect.

 - Screening Health of Employees – We will require sick employees to stay home.
-Any employee with flu-like symptoms (cough, fever, shortness of breath) will be asked to stay home until all symptoms are gone for 72 hours.
+Any employee with Covid symptoms (cough, fever, shortness of breath) will be asked to stay home until all symptoms are gone and a negative covid test is provided.
 Sierra South has a thermometer on-site for employees to regularly check their own temperature.
 Employees will also have access to local testing in the Kern River Valley.
-Any employee who tests positive for Covid-19 will not be permitted to work.
+Any employee who tests positive for Covid-19 will not be permitted to work until cleared by Kern County Public Health.

-- If a guest arrives at Sierra South and is showing flu-like symptoms, we will ask them not to join our trip.
+- If a guest arrives at Sierra South and is showing Covid symptoms, we will ask them not to join our trip.

 PPE and Hand Washing

 - Masks – All Sierra South employees will be required to wear a mask when within six feet of another person.
-Guests will also be strongly encouraged to wear a mask.
+Guests will also be strongly encouraged to wear a mask on our premises and during transportation.
 This policy will not be enforced while on the river due to safety concerns.
 We strongly encourage guests to bring there own cloth masks to wear as needed except while actually rafting.
 All participants can store there mask in a pocket while rafting.

 - Washing Hands – Employees and guests will be encouraged to wash their hands throughout the day.
 Employees and guests will have ample access to hand sanitizer and/or hand-washing stations throughout the day.